omkarcloud/botasaurus/advanced.md

   - It is super easy to set up.
   - most importantly, it offers a free tier with 0.5 GB of storage, which is enough for local development purposes.

-However, Supabase is unsuitable for production web scraping because even the Pro Plan, costing $24/month, only provides 8 GB of storage, which is really really less for most web scraping projects.
+However, don't use Supabase for production web scraping because even the Pro Plan, costing $24/month, only provides 8 GB of storage, which is really really less for web scraping projects.

 **For Production Use:**